MohamedMunthasir/Ex_7_List-View/README.md

 ## PROGRAM:
 /*
 Program to print the list of item.
-Developed by:A.DHANUSH
+Developed by:MOHAMED MUNTHASIR Y
-Registeration Number :212222220010
+Registeration Number :2122222225
 */

 ## activity_main.xml: